madanmx/GameSFX/README.md

 ## Part 1: Beamtime maps: Difference electron density map plotting using python programs.

 In this part we have three plus one python programs: \
-1.dark.py         #Prepare the structure factors from hkl dark.mtz  \
+1.dark.py         #Prepare the structure factors from hkl i.e., dark.mtz  \
-2.light.py        #Prepare the structure factors from hkls. timepoint.mtz (ex: 1ps.mtz) \
+2.light.py        #Prepare the structure factors from hkl i.e., timepoint.mtz (ex: 1ps.mtz) \
 3.dark_refine.py  #Quick refine the dark structure to produce the dark.pdb and dark_phases.mtz  files \
-4.DED_map.py      # Difference electron dentsity maps prepration using the files dark.mtz, timepoint.mtz, dark.pdb and dark_phases.mtz
+4.DED_map.py      #Difference electron dentsity maps prepration using the files; dark.mtz, timepoint.mtz, dark.pdb and dark_phases.mtz

 ### Hands on commands and explaination
 #### 1.Clone and browse the GameSFX